-Apollo Belvedere is a famous sculpture from antiquity, certainly the most famous sculpture in the Vatican.
-It's a Roman copy of Leochares' bronze original from the 2nd century.
+Apollo Belvedere is a famous sculpture from antiquity, certainly the most famous sculpture in the Vatican Museums.
+It’s a Roman copy of Leochares’ bronze original from the 2nd century.

 Critics recognized it as Roman because Apollo is wearing distinctively Roman sandals.
 The identity of the sculptor is unknown.

 The larger than life marble sculpture shows the god Apollo in a martial pose, having just shot an arrow.
 He may originally have been carrying one.